 Breast reduction surgery is one of the most rewarding procedures because it provides emotional and physical relief for women with overly large breasts.
 Breast reduction surgery can help a woman attain breasts that are smaller and more proportionate to her entire body.
-When performed by an experienced plastic surgeon such as Dr. Perez-Gurri or Dr. Garcia, breast reduction surgery can help a patient enhance the appearance of her breasts, relieve tension in her upper back, and improve her self-image.
+When performed by an experienced plastic surgeon such as Dr. Perez-Gurri or Dr. Garcia in Miami, breast reduction surgery can help a patient enhance the appearance of her breasts, relieve tension in her upper back, and improve her self-image.

 Pain in the back, neck, and shoulders due to overly large breasts is the top reason women choose to undergo breast reduction surgery.
 Many women find that having pendulous breasts makes it difficult for them to interact in everyday life and regular physical activities.
 They can undergo breast reduction surgery to feel normal again.